Thebombuknow/Thebombuknow/README.md

 ## About Me
 - 👋 Hi, I’m @TBUk
 - I'm an amatuer programmer, 3D artist, and musician living in the US.
-- I'm a full-stack developer who codes in Python, Java, and Javascript.
+- I'm a full-stack developer who writes in Python, Java, and Javascript.
 - Currently working on a web-based fully-customizable messenger. https://openmessage.tbuk.me/

 ## Socials